iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

   [live metrics](/doc/dvclive).
 - [Review and compare] results based on params or metrics; Restore them from
   <abbr>cache</abbr> or reproduce them from scratch.
-- Leverage Git's [distributed collaboration] and mature industry tools such as GitHub or GitLab.
+- Leverage Git Ops ([distributed collaboration]) and services such as GitHub or GitLab.

 [execution mechanism]: /doc/user-guide/experiment-management/running-experiments
 [checkpoints]: /doc/user-guide/experiment-management/checkpoints